elidub/equiv-neural-rendering/blogpost.md

    <text><b>Figure 8. </b><em>Example of how the original rotation-only model is able to perform trannslation orthogonal to the line of sight (bottom) but is not able to perform translations alon the line of sight (top).</em></text>
 </p>

 Another problem with out-of-the-box translations from the rotation model is that it only shifts the 2D image instead of developing a real 3D understanding of the scene.
 When we compare the rendered image to the ground truth, we observe that the model does not grasp that a shift also changes the angle at which the camera is looking at the object.
 It is obvious because the model has never seen a shift and only works on 2D equivariance as described above.
 Furthermore, we simply added a functionality for translations without ever training the model on them.
+Figure 9 shows that, even though the translation looks rather convinving, the ground truth chair is slightly rotated due to the relative shift to the camera.
+The model has not learned to incorporate this.

 <!-- ![Alt text](src/imgs/figs/translations2.png) -->